MMCNJUPT/WOAD/README.md

 ## 2. RL for adaptive video compression

-You can access all the data and source codes from [Google Drive Link]()
+You can access all the data and source codes from [Google Drive Link](https://drive.google.com/file/d/100_sZQyzOolvUEu6isxiwMHsYrxk5sC5/view?usp=sharing)

-### Installation
+### Environment

 * Python 3.8
 * Torch 1.13.0
 * D3rlpy 1.1.1

+1. Run `pip install -r requirements.txt` to install all dependencies required in your machine.

+2. Import PyTorch with the correct CUDA version.

-The installation time will take no longer than 30 minutes on a "normal" desktop computer with good Internet conditions.
+The installation time will take no longer than 20 minutes on a "normal" desktop computer with good Internet conditions.

 ### Data availability

 All the necessary data for the demo is included in the `./RL_data folder`.

-Please obtain all the data from [Google Drive Link]()
+Download the data form [Google Drive Link](https://drive.google.com/file/d/100_sZQyzOolvUEu6isxiwMHsYrxk5sC5/view?usp=sharing) and put it into the `./RL_data folder`.

 ### Demo
 * Run `python train_RL.py` to get policy model without cerebellar reward.